gitrdm/gokando/docs/api-reference/minikanren.md

 ### Conde

-Conde is an alias for Disj, following miniKanren naming conventions. "conde" represents "count" in Spanish, indicating enumeration of choices.
+Conde creates a disjunction goal with lazy interleaving evaluation.
+Unlike Disj which eagerly evaluates all branches in parallel, Conde interleaves results from branches, pulling from each branch on demand.
+This enables efficient stream consumption when only a few solutions are needed. "conde" represents "count" in Spanish, indicating enumeration of choices.
+This is the standard miniKanren conde with fair interleaving.
+Example: x := Fresh("x") goal := Conde(Eq(x, NewAtom(1)), Eq(x, NewAtom(2)))  // x can be 1 or 2

 ```go
 func Conde(goals ...Goal) Goal